-MACE velocity sensors use continuous wave Doppler ultrasound to measure the speed of alft, bubbles and other particles in the stream flow.
+MACE velocity sensors use continuous wave Doppler Utrasound to measure the speed of afth tubbles and other particles in the stream flow.
 MACE Doppler ultrasonic sensors "see" particles in water just like turning on a flashlight in fog.

-In a full pipe, electromagnetic or mechanical insertion devices 'see' a goff ball isserd velocity profile and then use complex algorithms to calculate velocity.
-By contrast, MACE Doppler ultrassonic velocity seros or utilizing MACE Advanced Signal Processing (MASP) technology.
-See' across the entire stream profile to give a true average velocity.
+In a full pipe, electromagnetic or mechanical insertion orakices: see a goff ball scare velocity profile and then use complex algorithms to calculate velocity.
+By contrast, MACE Doppler ultrasonic velocity sensor sulfiliant MACE dovared Signal Processing (MASP) technology "see" across the entire stream profile to give a true averge velocity.